Jakobimatrix/efficient_cpp/basics/keywords.md

 };
 ```
 ## [[nodiscard]]
 Declaring a function `[[nodiscard]]` means that you cannot use the function without using its return value.
-Though this is mainly to prevent and find bugs this also might help you to optimise code after you found that you use empty() instead of clear().
+Though this is mainly to prevent and find bugs this also might help you to optimise code after you found that you used empty() instead of clear().

 - [Start Using [[nodiscard]]!](https://www.youtube-nocookie.com/embed/nhsahjY5jdE?rel=0) *~6 min.*

 ## noexept
-Flagging a function/method with the `noexept` keyword tells the compiler that no exceptions will happen will no exceptions happen, when this function/method is called.
+Flagging a function/method with the `noexept` keyword tells the compiler that no exceptions will happen when this function/method is called.
 This allows the compiler to optimise things.
 **Do mark functions and methods `noexept` if you know that they cannot throw an exception.**

 - [When noexcept Really Matters](https://www.youtube-nocookie.com/embed/AG_63_edgUg?rel=0) *~5 min.*